 One of the last goals of this course was to reinforce the knowledge learned in lecture in the lab section, linking the single discipline of fuel cell fundamentals (vertical bar) with the wide span of multidisciplinary overlap into different areas (horizontal bar).
 Figure 10 depicts a gradual increase in the majority of students who strongly agreed that this goal was achieved, but there is a small portion of students who went from agreeing at the mid-semester mark to feeling indifferent at the end of the semester.
-It can be inferred that students might have felt indifferent due to disinterest towards laboratory experiments.
-Although lab experiments can be enjoyable for some, they might not be enjoyable for others.
-However, this gradual decline depicts the results from a small sample size and does go against the rest of the survey data.
+The reason for this change is not clear, but could be related to the students' indifference towards laboratory experiments or an insufficient link between the laboratory work and lecture.
+However, this gradual decline depicts the results from a small sample size and does go against the rest of the survey data, which showed a definite trend towards strongly agree.